Regularized Bidimensional Estimation of the Hazard Rate: Simulation Study

-In this section the performance of our adaptive ridge (L$_{0}$ norm) and ridge (L$_{2}$ norm) estimates is assessed visually by comparison of the true hazard.
+In this section the performance of our two estimates is assessed visually by comparison with the true hazard.
 The standard age-cohort model \citep{Holford1983EstimationAgePeriod} has also been implemented.
 This model assumes that the hazard has the following expression:

 where $\mu$ is the intercept, $\bm\alpha$ is the age effect and $\bm{\beta}$ is the cohort effect.
 It should be noted that this model does not allow for interactions between age and cohort effects.
 Perspective plots of the median hazard estimations over $500$ replications are presented in Figures \ref{fig:smooth_persp} and \ref{fig:pc_persp} for the smooth and piecewise constant true hazard respectively.
 For the L$_{0}$ regularized estimate, the penalty constant is chosen using the EBIC.